Brahma Purana: History

+Since it mentions the existence of the Konark Sun Temple built in 1241, most of the chapter on pilgrimage sites in Orissa couldn't have been written before the 13th century.
+However, Debroy does not put much weight upon such dating assumptions, since it is difficult to confirm whether the temple referenced in the text is indeed the one constructed in the mid-13th century by Narasimhadeva I of the Ganga dynasty.
+Debroy suggests it is plausible that an earlier Sun Temple existed at the site, which was superseded in fame by the new temple, or the old temple was itself rebuilt by Narasimhadeva I.

+The surviving manuscripts comprise 245 chapters.
+It is divided into two parts: the Purvabhaga (Former Part) and the Uttarabhaga (Latter Part).
+Sohnen and Schreiner published a summary of the Brahma Purana in 1989.

 Content

 The text is notable for dedicating over 60% of its chapters on description of geography and holy sites of Godavari River Region, as well as places in and around modern Odisha, and tributaries of Chambal River in Rajasthan.
 These travel guide-like sections are non-sectarian, and celebrates sites and temples related to Vishnu, Shiva, Devi and Surya.
-The coverage of Jagannath (Krishna, Vishnu-Related) temples, however, is larger than the other three, leading scholars to the hypothesis that the authors of extant manuscripts may have been authors belonging to Vaishnavism.
+The coverage of Jagannath (Krishna, Vishnu-related) temples, however, is larger than the other three, leading scholars to the hypothesis that the authors of extant manuscripts may have been authors belonging to Vaishnavism.
 Its presentation of the Konark Sun Temple is notable.

 The text also describes the Seven Continents (Sapta-Dvipa) and sub-continents of the world, though some other land mass are not mentioned, those which are mentioned are called: